CarloRamponi/carloramponi.github.io/content/about/_index.md

 ### CTFs

-I like participating cybersecurity competitions, take a look at the time I'm part of: [CyberSp3ck](https://cybersp3ck.github.io)
+I like participating cybersecurity competitions, take a look at the team I'm part of: [CyberSp3ck](https://cybersp3ck.github.io)

 My preferred challenge cathegories are (in order of preference): Binary Exploitation (pwn), Reverse Engineering (rev), Hardware (hw) and Crypto.